The Target (The Wire): Plot summary

 Wee-Bey Brice drives D'Angelo to Wendell "Orlando" Blocker's strip club, a front for the Barksdale Organization.
 When D'Angelo discusses the trial in Wee-Bey's car, Wee-Bey curtly reminds him not to discuss business in the car or on the phone, in case either is being monitored.
 Avon chides D'Angelo for committing a needless public murder, costing the organization time, effort and money.
 D'Angelo also meets a stripper called Shardene Innes.
-When D'Angelo arrives at the high-rise Franklin Terrace housing projects, Stringer tells him he has been demoted to heading a crew in the low-rise projects, dubbed "the Pit."
+When D'Angelo arrives at the high-rise Franklin Terrace housing projects, Stringer tells him he has been demoted to heading a crew in the low-rise projects, dubbed "the Pit".
 This new crew includes Bodie Broadus, Poot Carr and young Wallace.

 Narcotics lieutenant Cedric Daniels is tasked by Burrell with organizing a detail to investigate the Barksdales.
 Burrell wants to keep the investigation quick and simple, appeasing Phelan without becoming drawn into a protracted case.
 Daniels brings narcotics detectives Kima Greggs, Thomas "Herc" Hauk and Ellis Carver with him.
 Rawls sends McNulty and Michael Santangelo, one of Homicide's more inept detectives.
 McNulty's FBI contact, Agent Terrance "Fitz" Fitzhugh, shows him the Bureau's far superior surveillance equipment but explains that their drug investigations are winding down due to the War on Terror.
-McNulty objects to Daniels' plan of buy busts and suggests using a wiretap to get a conviction.
-However, Daniels insists on a fast-paced investigation, suggesting that the detail looks at old murders tied to the Barksdales.
+McNulty objects to Daniels' plan of "buy-busts" and suggests using a wiretap to get a conviction.
+However, Daniels insists on a fast-paced investigation, suggesting that the detail look over old murders tied to the Barksdales.

 McNulty goes drinking with his Homicide partner Bunk Moreland and complains about his ex-wife, who makes it difficult for him to see his two sons.
 Greggs returns home to her partner Cheryl.
 A heroin addict called Bubbles and his protege, Johnny Weeks, buy drugs with counterfeit money, but when they try to repeat the scam, Bodie leads the crew in beating Johnny.
 Bubbles is also a confidential informant for Greggs and agrees to give her information on the Barksdales as revenge for the beating.
-At the start of his second day working the Pit, D'Angelo is shocked to find the murdered body of William Gant, another witness at his trial, lying in the street.
+At the start of his second day working the Pit, D'Angelo is shocked to find the murdered body of William Gant, the other witness at his trial, lying in the street.